peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 Buff got ready.
 "I hope Kim's sash is strong!" she said.
 The guards ran onto the bridge.
-Biff pulled the sahs tight.
+Biff pulled the sash tight.
 The guards tripped over it.
 They fell over in a crash.
 "You fools!" shouted Kim Shee's father.
 Chip and Nadim climbed down from the lemon tree.
 They ran across to find Biff.
-Kim Shee's fther saw them
+Kim Shee's father saw them
 "Catch those children," he yelled.
 "Well done, Biff!" said Chip.
 "Kim and Chang have got away!"